timlabs/uscode/United States Code/TITLE 49-TRANSPORTATION/SUBTITLE VIII-PIPELINES/CHAPTER 601-SAFETY.md

   * (5) may require record maintenance, reporting, and inspection substantially the same as provided under section 60117 of this title;

-  * (6) may require that plans for inspection and maintenance under section 60108 (a) and (b) of this title be filed for approval; and
+  * (6) may require that plans for inspection and maintenance under section 60108 (a) and (b) of this title be filed for approval;

-  * (7) may enforce safety standards of the authority under a law of the State by injunctive relief and civil penalties substantially the same as provided under sections 60120 and 60122(a)(1) and (b)–(f) of this title.
+  * (7) may enforce safety standards of the authority under a law of the State by injunctive relief and civil penalties substantially the same as provided under sections 60120 and 60122(a)(1) and (b)–(f) of this title;

+  * (8) has the capability to sufficiently review and evaluate the adequacy of the plans and manuals described in section 60109(e)(7)(C)(i); and

+  * (9) has a sufficient number of employees described in paragraph (3) to ensure safe operations of pipeline facilities, updating the State Inspection Calculation Tool to take into account factors including—

+    * (A) the number of miles of natural gas and hazardous liquid pipelines in the State, including the number of miles of cast iron and bare steel pipelines;

+    * (B) the number of services in the State;

+    * (C) the age of the gas distribution system in the State; and

+    * (D) environmental factors that could impact the integrity of the pipeline, including relevant geological issues.

 * (c) REPORTS.—(1) Each certification submitted under subsection (a) of this section shall include a report that contains—